Large dilates of hypercube graphs in the plane: Notation, basic definitions, and counting forms

 Note that $\mathcal{F}_n(x;y_1,\ldots,y_n)$ is symmetric in $y_1,\ldots,y_n$ and that it satisfies the recurrence relation:

 The well-known \emph{Gowers--Cauchy--Schwarz inequality} \cite{Gow01,HK05,ET12} on the group $\mathbb{R}^2$ reads

-for bounded, compactly supported, measurable, complex functions $f_{r_1,\ldots,r_n}$, where $\mathcal{C}$ denotes the operator of complex conjugation (so that $\mathcal{C}^2$ is the identity).
+for bounded, compactly supported, measurable, { real-valued} functions $f_{r_1,\ldots,r_n}$.
 It is merely a consequence of many applications of the Cauchy--Schwarz inequality.
 Moreover, if $f$ is nonnegative, bounded, measurable, and supported on a cube $Q\subset\mathbb{R}^d$, then we have

 To see this, we simply apply the Gowers--Cauchy--Schwarz inequality when $f_{0,\ldots,0}=f$ and all other $f_{r_1,\ldots,r_n}$ are equal to the characteristic function of the cube $\widetilde{Q}$ obtained by dilating $Q$ from its center by the factor of $n+1$.
 Namely, let $Q_0$ be the cube congruent to $Q$, but translated so that its center coincides with the origin.
 If $x\in Q$ and $y_1,\ldots,y_n\in Q_0$, then $x + r_1 y_1 + \cdots + r_n y_n\in\widetilde{Q}$ for any choice of $r_1,\ldots,r_n\in\{0,1\}$.